 By: Lorraine Byrnes PhD, PMHNP, FNP, FAANP

 Lorraine Byrnes is a psychiatric nurse practitioner and retired certified nurse midwife.
-She is the sole proprietor of Malama4Mama.com a counseling and coaching practice that focuses on care to women across the lifespan.
+She is the sole proprietor of a counseling and coaching practice that focuses on care to women across the lifespan.
 Dr. Byrnes lived, taught and practiced on the island of Oahu, Hawaii.
 Malama is the Hawaiian word for caring.
-Dr. Byrnes can be reached at email@example.com.
+Dr. Byrnes can be reached at firstname.lastname@example.org.